aws/aws-toolkit-vscode/designs/s3/design-vscode-s3.md

 ### S3 bucket properties

-Surface these important bucket properties in a clear yet uncluttered manner:
+Surface these important bucket properties in a conspicuous yet uncluttered manner:

 - (P1) _Public accessible_: show icon (same as AWS web console) next to bucket name indicating that it is publicly accessible.